zpaolo11x/Arcadeflow-AM-Theme/README.md

-# Arcadeflow - Attract Mode theme by zpaolo11x - v 3.3 #
+# Arcadeflow - Attract Mode theme by zpaolo11x - v 3.4 #

 Arcadeflow is an horizontal scrolling, grid based theme for MAME, it doesn't support multiple systems and is based on snapshots and game titles, not on flyers or cartridge boxes.
 If you have video snaps they will appear over the selected thumbnail without sound, and you can open a larger video preview with sound.

 The layout adapts to different aspect ratios (5:4, 4:3, 16:9 and 16:10) automatically and reasonably well (external snaps get partially cut but not completely obscured) and a different layout is enabled for vertical aspect ratio.

-## What's new in v 3.3 #
+## What's new in v 3.4 #

-- Bug fixes for 1-row mode and for response to signals like next_game, next_page etc
+- Custom control button not needed anymore, now when you hit "select" on a game you'll see the context menu, if you hit "select" again the game will play, otherwise you can use arrows as before for different functions
+- Revised the context menu graphics
+- Changed the way "color gradient" is calculated: instead of sampling some points on the image it uses an actual smoothed version of the image
+- Changed the way "glow color" is calculated, takes its color from actual thumbnail (static or video) isntead of the average as before
+- Added glowing effect in history page around the game display video

 ## Custom controls #

-You can define a custom control to call the game context menu, from which you can activate the following functions:
+When you hit the "select" control button an overlay context menu appears, here you can do different things to activate the following functions:

+- "SELECT" launches the current game
 - "UP" enters the "More of the same..." search function, filtering games with the same year, manufacturer, main category or sub-category of the current game
 - "DOWN" enters the "History" page where you can see and scroll the game history and see a larger game preview
 - "LEFT" to enter the Tags menu
 - "RIGHT" to add/remove favorites
+- "ESC" goes back to the thumbnail list

 ## Filters, Search and Layout options #

-You can access the "Filters" menu and the "Search" function by going "UP" from the first row of icons.
-In the same menu you'll get the "Layout options" access (in AM 2.4)
+You can access a general menu by going "UP" from the first row of thumbnails.
+You'll have access to the "Filters" menu and the "Search" function, you'll get the "Layout options" (in AM 2.4)

 ## Tags #

-You can add a "Completed" tag to games, that will ad a "Completed" stamp on them
+You can add a "Completed" tag to games, that will add a "Completed" stamp on the thumbnails

 ## Sorting and scrolling #